camaradesuk/arrnc-deployment-template/README.md

 If your application requires MS SQL Server database access, the deployment infrastructure on `arrnc-api.ccbs.ed.ac.uk` supports automatic configuration:

-- **Environment variables** `MSSQL_SA_USERNAME` and `MSSQL_SA_PASSWORD` will be automatically provided to your container if configured by the server administrator
+- If configured by the server administrator, `MSSQL_SA_USERNAME` and `MSSQL_SA_PASSWORD` are securely sourced on the server and automatically injected into your container at deploy time by `container-web-deploy`.
-- Your application should be designed to read these environment variables for database connection strings
+- Your application should read these environment variables for database connectivity; you do not need to add them to your workflow.

 **Example usage in your application:**